-Nicholas Anastasopoulos, PhD is an architect, researcher, lecturer at the National Technical University of Athens.
+Nicholas Anastasopoulos, PhD is an architect, researcher, assistant professor at the National Technical University of Athens.

 His critical research “Imagining alternative futures for Ports in transition” assembling a group of researchers and activists worldwide formed part of the official program of Habitat III (10/2016, Quito).